 As a business owner, you don’t want to play around with technology.
 You want to find something that works, stick with it, and continue running your business.
 Simple and efficient processes are key, lead generation is mandatory, and effectively sharing your message on social media is a must.
 That’s where you need to be using the best business productivity tools.

-What I have compiled here are six tools that can help you achieve those goals.
-Some are free and some are paid, but all of them are worth taking a look at.
-Each one robust and easy to use, the list includes a lead generation tool with micro-targeting on LinkedIn; a landing page creation tool that, if applicable, integrates seamlessly with both WordPress AND GoToWebinar; a social media management tool that enables you to schedule posts in the future as well as engage with followers of all platforms from one single dashboard; a free video creation tool for generating how-to and screenshare videos; an email efficiency tool that will replace your task manager; and a remote teamwork dashboard that has functionality specifically to help you manage your marketing projects..
+Each tool I will describe below are both robust and easy to use.
+The list includes a lead generation tool with micro-targeting on LinkedIn; a social media management tool that enables you to schedule posts in the future as well as engage with followers of all platforms from one single dashboard; a free video creation tool for generating how-to and screenshare videos; an email efficiency tool that will replace your task manager; and a remote teamwork dashboard that has functionality specifically to help you manage your marketing projects..

 Sound good?
 Let’s jump right in.